apache/bahir-flink/flink-connector-netty/README.md

 +--------------------+         (1)
 ```

-There are three component:
+There are three components:

-*   User System - where the data streaming come from
+*   User System - where the data stream is coming from
-*   Third Register Service - receive `Flink Netty Source`'s register request(ip and port)
+*   Third Register Service - receive `Flink Netty Source`'s register request (ip and port)
 *   Flink Netty Source - Netty Server for receiving pushed streaming data from `User System`

 ## Maven Dependency
 To use this connector, add the following dependency to your project:

 ```